-Among all our experiments, the subaerial run features the lowest overall luminescence response with respect to 2D0 (Fig. 6a).
-After 6s of illumination the normalized BSL-125 dose is already bleached to 2 %.
-After 5 min it further decreases by about 1 order of magnitude but remains nearconstant thereafter.
-We detect a similar pattern for the IRSL-25 and the pIRIR-155 signals, i.e. large decreases in the normalized dose within the initial 5 min and only minor changes afterwards.
-In general, with increasing $C_s$ more of the normalized dose remains for all three signals (Fig. 7a-c).
-Thus, the turbidity modulates the energy flux density received by the grains, as was expected.
-The disproportionally larger discrimination against short wavelengths by the turbid suspension (Fig. 3), however, does not cause an inversion of the relative responses of the blue-stimulated pure quartz and the IR-stimulated luminescence signals.
-This is at odds with our hypothesis that there exists a turbidity condition under which both signals decay at the same rate.
+Among all our experiments, the subaerial run features the lowest overall luminescence response with respect to 2D0 (Fig. 6Fig.
+6a).
+After six seconds of illumination the normalized BSL-125 dose is already bleached to 2 %.
+After five minutes it further decreases by about one order of magnitude but remains near constant thereafter.
+We detect a similar pattern for the IRSL-25 and the pIRIR-155 signals, i.e. large decreases of the normalized dose within the initial five minutes and only minor changes afterwards.
+In general, with increasing C_s more of the normalized dose remains for all the three signals (Fig. 7Fig.
+7a-c).
+Thus, the turbidity modulates the energy flux density received by the grains as has beenwas expected.
+The disproportionally larger discrimination against short wavelengths by the turbid suspension (Fig. 3Fig.
+3), however, does not cause an inversion of the relative responses of the blue-stimulated pure quartz and the IR-stimulated luminescence signals.
+This is at odds with our hypothesis that there exists a turbidity condition, at which both signals decay at the same rate.

-When relating the luminescence response to the cumulative irradiance instead of the bleaching time, a very different pattern appears (Fig. 7d-f).
+255 When relating the luminescence response to the cumulative irradiance instead of the bleaching time, a very different pattern appears (Fig. 7Fig.
+7d-f).
 A general trend of decreasing luminescence response with increasing cumulative irradiance is clearly captured.
-From a theoretical perspective though, samples that have received the same amount of irradiance should bear the same remaining luminescence everything else being equal.
-But in our case, differences in the remaining
+From a theoretical perspective though, samples that have received the same amount of irradiance should bear the same remaining luminescence given everything else being equal.
+But in our case, differences in the remaining 260 luminescence of up to one order of magnitude were measured for samples, which received a highly similar cumulative irradiance.
+Given the relatively low error on the normalized dose this scatter cannot entirely be attributed to uncertainties of the luminescence measurements.
+It may thus follow from methodological limitations of the chosen experimental setup.
+A possible explanation is that some transient settling of grains occurred at the bottom of the container and that the spectrometer 265 measurements therefore registered a too high cumulative irradiance.
+With increasing sediment concentration this effect presumably increased as well, which would explain the systematically higher residual doses measured for the 66 g l^{-1} and 100 g l^{-1} samples with respect to the 33 g l^{-1} samples.